-- We have a limited operating history and do not have any product approved for sale. - We have incurred significant losses since our inception and we expect to incur significant losses for the foreseeable future, which raise substantial doubt regarding our ability to continue as a going concern.
-Our ability to continue as a going concern requires that we obtain sufficient additional funding to finance our operations. - We will require additional capital, which, if available, may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our product candidates. - Our business and the business or operations of our research partners and other third parties with whom we conduct business could be adversely affected by the effects of health epidemics, including the recent COVID-19 pandemic, in regions where we or third parties on which we rely have business operations. - Our business depends upon the success of our CAR-NK cell technology platform. - Utilizing CAR-NK cells represents a novel approach to immuno-oncology treatment of cancer, and we must overcome significant challenges in order to successfully develop, manufacture, and commercialize our product candidates. - Clinical development involves a lengthy and expensive process with an uncertain outcome, and we may encounter substantial delays due to a variety of reasons outside our control. - Our manufacturing process is complex and we may encounter difficulties in production, which would delay or prevent our ability to provide a sufficient supply of our product candidates for clinical trials or our products for patients, if approved.
+- We have a limited operating history and do not have any product approved for sale. - We have incurred significant losses since our inception and we expect to incur significant losses for the foreseeable future. - We will require additional capital, which, if available, may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our product candidates. - Our business and the business or operations of our research partners and other third parties with whom we conduct business could be adversely affected by the effects of health epidemics, including the recent COVID-19 pandemic, in regions where we or third parties on which we rely have business operations. - Our business depends upon the success of our CAR-NK cell technology platform. - Utilizing CAR-NK cells represents a novel approach to immuno-oncology treatment of cancer, and we must overcome significant challenges in order to successfully develop, manufacture, and commercialize our product candidates. - Clinical development involves a lengthy and expensive process with an uncertain outcome, and we may encounter substantial delays due to a variety of reasons outside our control. - Our manufacturing process is complex and we may encounter difficulties in production, which would delay or prevent our ability to provide a sufficient supply of our product candidates for clinical trials or our products for patients, if approved. - If our license agreement with National University of Singapore and St. Jude's Children's Research Hospital, Inc. is terminated, we could lose our rights to key components enabling our NK cell engineering platform. - If any patent protection we obtain is not sufficiently robust, our competitors could develop and commercialize products and technology similar or identical to ours.

-- If our license agreement with National University of Singapore and St. Jude's Children's Research Hospital, Inc. is terminated, we could lose our rights to key components enabling our NK cell engineering platform. - If any patent protection we obtain is not sufficiently robust, our competitors could develop and commercialize products and technology similar or identical to ours. - If any of our product candidates are approved for marketing and commercialization and we have not developed or secured third-party marketing, sales and distribution capabilities, we will be unable to successfully commercialize any such products and may not be able to generate product revenue.
+If any of our product candidates are approved for marketing and commercialization and we have not developed or secured third-party marketing, sales and distribution capabilities, we will be unable to successfully commercialize any such products and may not be able to generate product revenue.